 Developmental Workshop: Checkmark Theatre Company, 2018

-(Full Length: 3W) Two Latinx sisters on an HGTV-style show are selling their family home, hoping to capitalize on the gentrification in their “changing neighborhood.”
-But in the process of performing for the camera they’re forced to grapple with the turmoil of the family’s past and the potential for their future.
-A play exploring what’s lost and gained in the quest for upward mobility.
+(Full Length: 3W) DREAM HOU$E follows two Latinx sisters on an HGTV-style show who are selling their family home, hoping to capitalize on the gentrification in their “changing neighborhood.”
+As they perform for the camera the show starts to slip into the surreal: one sister grapples with turmoil in the family’s ancestral past and the other learns how much she’s willing to sacrifice for the family’s future.
+A play exploring the cultural cost of progress in America.

 10-Minutes and One Acts